-How to Write an Essay Introduction
+Essay Introduction

-An essay introduction serves three goals:
+An essay introduction should do three things:

-The following introduction paragraph is taken from our essay example “Donald Trump’s victory in 2016 US elections”.
+The following introduction paragraph is taken from our essay example “Donald Trump’s victory in the 2016 US elections”.

 Essay Introduction Example